brianz/blog/content/post/serverless-part-iv.md

 The last thing we need to take care of is instructing Serverless to package up our `lib/` directory with our handler function.
 This is done by mangling the `handler` value in `s-function.json`.
 In short, all you do it change the path to the handler which you're using.
-Originally the `hander` value is a simple string, pointing to your handlerfile.handlerfunction like this:
+Originally the `handler` value is a simple string, pointing to your handlerfile.handlerfunction like this:

 ```json